ircdocs/modern-irc/_includes/modern-appendix.md

 Indicates that the [Message of the Day](#motd-message) file does not exist or could not be found.
 The text used in the last param of this message may vary.

+{% numericheader ERR_NONICKNAMEGIVEN %}

+      "<client> :No nickname given"

+Returned when a nickname parameter is expected for a command but isn't given.

 {% numericheader ERR_ERRONEUSNICKNAME %}

       "<client> <nick> :Erroneus nickname"